 Bloom Time: Summer

-Ludwigia sedoides is a floating, leaf marginal, aquatic perennial.
-Red and green diamond-shaped leaves in rounded clusters (rosettes up to 6 inches/15 cm wide) float on the water surface.
+Ludwigia sedoides is a floating leaf marginal aquatic perennial.
+Red and green diamond-shaped leaves in rounded clusters, up to 6 inches (15 cm) in diameter, float on the water surface.
 The stems are red.
-Small, cup-shaped, yellow flowers are up to 2 inches (5 cm) diameter) and bloom in summer.
+Flowers are yellow, cup-shaped, up to 2 inches (5 cm) diameter, and appear in summer.